-The pier and two mooring buoys are privately owned and maintained and facilitate recreational boating.
+The Applicant owns the upland adjoining the lease premises.
+The existing pier with stairs and the two existing mooring buoys are privately owned and maintained, used for docking and mooring of boats, and facilitate recreational boating.
 Recreational boating is a water-dependent use that is generally consistent with the common law Public Trust Doctrine.
 The California Legislature has identified private recreational boating facilities as an authorized use of Public Trust land.
 (Pub.
 Resources Code, § 6503.5.)